-We confirmed the practice kept waiting times and cancellations to a minimum.
+We confirmed the practice kept waiting times and cancellations to a minimum, although feedback from patients indicated that waiting times was an area for improvement.

-The practice was committed to seeing patients experiencing pain on the same day and kept a number of appointments free for same day appointments.
-The website, information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
+The practice was committed to seeing patients experiencing pain on the same day and kept two appointments free for same day appointments (the principal dentist said that if more were required then then would still slot them in).
+The answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
 Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.